Skip to Content

 Can you use other berries instead of blueberries?

 Yes!
-You can make these banana oatmeal muffins with any berry you have on hand (fresh or frozen).
+You can make these banana berry oatmeal muffins with any berry you have on hand (fresh or frozen).
 You can use raspberries just like blueberries (no changes required).
 If you use strawberries or blackberries, be sure to cut them down into smaller pieces first.

 You can also use cherries, peaches or nectarines in place of the blueberries.
 Be sure to remove the pit of the cherries and the pit and skin of the peaches or nectarines before chopping into small pieces.